 If you want a stable version of Xapian, we recommend using a released version.
-But if you're happy to cope with potential breakage and want to try the latest development code, or do development yourself, you can access our version control system.
-We're in the process of migrating to git, but currently the master repo is hosted on subversion (known as SVN for short), with a read-only git mirror.
+But if you're happy to cope with potential breakage and want to try the latest development code, or do development yourself, you can access our git repository.

-The repository includes a complete history of the code, including that from the original Open Muscat project's CVS repository.
-Additionally, we recreated copy and rename operations for historic commits (CVS doesn't support copy or rename directly).
-We dropped CVS tags for the old nightly snapshots (and a few others which it seems highly unlikely anyone would find useful) - if you really need these for some reason, contact us for a copy of the archived CVS tree.
+The repository includes a complete history of the code, including that from the original Open Muscat project's CVS repository, and from the subsequent SVN repository.
+It should be complete, except that we dropped CVS tags for the old nightly snapshots (and a few others which it seems highly unlikely anyone would find useful) - if you really need these for some reason, contact us for a copy of the archived CVS tree.

 Note: If you just want to look at the history of a few files, you may find it easier and quicker to browse the repository online: